dth88/kmd-sync-bot/README.md

 supervisorctl start sync-bot
 ```

-restart - will not reload supervisor config
+restart - will not reload supervisor config.
 update - will reload config

 ```sh